-Enisha is a first year trainee at Rollits in Hull.
-Her current seat is in the Company and Commercial department.
+Enisha is a second year trainee at Rollits.
+Her current seat is in the Dispute Resolution department.

 March 2020 - My first month in the Company and Commercial department has been an interesting one as I am, like many people in the country, now working from home due to the Coronavirus (COVID-19) pandemic.

 Despite only being in the department for a month, I have already gained a lot of knowledge in relation to company and commercial law as I have been allocated a wide variety of matters to assist with, including those relating to finance agreements, privacy policies and the transferring of shares.
 I have also dealt with legal issues surrounding COVID-19, such as writing articles providing advice for employers and charities during the pandemic and also researching what effect certain clauses in a contract have in the context of the virus preventing performance.